eiffel-community/eiffel/eiffel-vocabulary/EiffelArtifactDeployedEvent.md

 __Required:__ Yes
 __Legal targets:__ [EiffelEnvironmentDefinedEvent](../eiffel-vocabulary/EiffelEnvironmentDefinedEvent.md)
 __Multiple allowed:__ No
-__Description:__ Identifies the environment in which this artifact was deployed to.
+__Description:__ Identifies the environment into which this artifact was deployed.

 ### FLOW_CONTEXT
 __Required:__ No